Jana is an amateur everything when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 A Possible Promotion

-Things are far from settled.
-As soon as Pluto was sent packing, other scientists felt the classification system was too rigid for the complexities of space.
-They rightly felt that more data was needed to truly understand what it means to be a planet.
-Their main concern was the requirement that Pluto failed.
-Earth itself, which is decidedly a planet, shares its orbit with a host of asteroids.
-Not five or seven, but 12,000 asteroids are considered as “near-Earth” bodies.
-Yet, Earth is not considered a dwarf world.
+As soon as Pluto was demoted, some scientists said that the classification system was too rigid for the complexities of space.
+They felt that more data was needed to truly understand what it means to be a planet.
+Their main concern was the requirement that Pluto had failed.
+Earth shares its orbit with 12,000 asteroids that are so close that they are called “near-Earth” bodies.
+Yet, Earth is not classified as a dwarf planet.

 An Uncertain Future

-The standoff between the two groups is a bitter one and is likely to remain so for years.
+The standoff between the two groups remains a bitter one.
 The 2006 decision was taken by a single scientific organization, the International Astronomical Union.
 The choice was not given to all experts in the field, most notably planetary scientists, who are mostly pro-Pluto.
-The latter correctly pointed out that the IAU's thorny third definition not only kills Earth as a planet but also Mars, Jupiter and Neptune.
+The latter correctly pointed out that the IAU's third definition not only kills Earth as a planet but also Mars, Jupiter and Neptune.
 All three are regularly buzzed by asteroids.
-In the end, planet status could be returned to Pluto or it could be stubbornly kept as the biggest dwarf planet in the solar system.
-It remains to be seen.
+In the end, Pluto might become a planet again or it might stay the biggest dwarf planet in the solar system.
+Watch this space.

 Fascinating Facts About Pluto

-- If you were to make a snowman on Pluto, the jolly guy would be made of red snow.
+- If you make a snowman on Pluto, the jolly guy would be made of red snow.

 - There are impressive mountains, valleys, glaciers and plains.
-There is a vast plain called Sputnik Planum and it's made entirely of frozen nitrogen.
+There is a vast plain called Sputnik Planum made entirely of frozen nitrogen.

 - One day on Pluto equals six days on Earth.